n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 Note that this policy requires an _upstream_ `OAuth 2.0 protected` policy to be installed first.

+### Configuring Enterprise Scope Validation
+Provide the triggering scope and group attribute name.
+The triggering scope causes enterprise validation for the given attribute that is in the OAuth 2.0 validation result's access\_token (\_agwTokenContext).
+For example: `auth-columbia`:`group` is used when the `auth-columbia` scope is present and the access_token contains a `group` attribute that is a list of "OAuth groups" the user is a member of.

+The first matching triggering scope is used and any other matching triggers will be ignored.

+This group list will be intersected with the OAuth 2.0 granted scope list to produce the _effective_ scope list which will then be tested for scope enforcement.

+### Configuring Method:Resource Scope Enforcement
 Configure the scope enforcement policy by adding method:resource keys and values that are the scopes you want to enforce for the given method:resource.
 In this example, we add `get:/things` with `read` as the required scope and `post:/things` with `create` scope.
+The method:resource name is similar to what the MuleSoft APIkit router uses for flow names.

 If you have a common (set of) scope(s) that you want enforced you can repeat them here for each table entry, or list them in the prior `OAuth 2.0 protected` policy.
-The method:resource name is similar to what the MuleSoft APIkit router uses for flow names.

 ![alt-text](apply.png "screen shot of example of applying the custom OAuth 2.0 scope enforcement policy")

+### flowVars added
+As a convenience, this policy also sets the following flowVars for use by subsequent modules in the flow:

+  **scope**: (effective) list of granted scopes

+  **requiredScopes**: list of required scopes configured by this policy for this method & resource

 ## Why this custom policy is required

-The reason this custom policy is needed is that the MuleSoft standard policies currently only implement _global_ checking for a static list of required scopes rather than allowing for different required scopes for each specific method and resource as show here:
+The reason this custom policy is needed is that the MuleSoft standard policies currently only implement _global_ checking for a static list of required scopes rather than allowing for different required scopes for each specific method and resource as shown here:

 ![alt-text](global-scope-enforcement.png "screen shot of example of global scope enforcement policy")